wso2-extensions/esb-connector-basecamp/docs/project.md

 ```

 **Properties**
+* projectId: The identifier of the project that you want to update.
-* projectId: Project ID associated with the project(You can find the projectId in basecamp URL, When click a created project in basecamp.
-The URL is structured like :https://<i></i>3.basecamp.com/**accountId**/projects/**projectId**).
+> NOTE: You can find the projectId in the Basecamp project URL.
+A Basecamp project URL is generally structured as follows:"https://<i></i>3.basecamp.com/**accountId**/projects/**projectId**”.
-* name: The name of the project.
+* name: The new name that you want the project to have.
-* description: The description of the project .
+* description: The new description that you want the project to have.

 **Sample request**

-Following is a sample REST request that can be handled by the listProjects operation.
+Following is a sample REST request that can be handled by the updateProject operation.

 ```json
 {